top of page

 Siying Cui

-Siying holds a BA in Environmental Design from Beijing University of Technology, and an MA in Contemporary Art Practice (CAP) from the Royal College of Art (RCA).
+Siying holds a BA in Environmental Design from Beijing University of Technology and an MA in Contemporary Art Practice from the Royal College of Art.
+She has worked in brand design, book design, and spatial design, and her practice moves across design and art, maintaining an open and flexible approach between the two.

 bottom of page